guillain/digitalDelegation/README.md

 # digitalDelegation
-Cisco Spark integration with SygFox button
+Cisco Spark integration with SigFox button

 ## What is it?
-* Bt.tn / Sygfox button as trigger
+* Bt.tn / Sigfox button as trigger
 * Cisco Spark as Space for human and data
 * => When the Button is pushed Cisco Spark space is created and people are added

 ## Based on
 * [sparky](https://github.com/flint-bot/sparky) (nodejs + express)
-* [bt.tn](https://my.bt.tn) can also provide simulator
+* [bt.tn](https://my.bt.tn) (can also provide simulator)

 ## HowTo
 * Clone localy